danwiththeplan/Introduction_to_Linux/_episodes/02-filedir.md

 how do we go up?
 We might try the following:

 ~~~
-$ cd data-shell
+$ cd intro-linux
 ~~~
 {: .language-bash}

 ~~~
--bash: cd: data-shell: No such file or directory
+-bash: cd: intro-linux: No such file or directory
 ~~~
 {: .error}